 In the end, any idea is independent of the person who originated it.
 The idea is valid or not regardless of that individual.
 The validity of these ideas does not depend on how intelligent I am, or how good of a person I am, or how much I've read, or what I've read, or anything else concerning me.
 One good thing about these ideas is that they require no special knowledge for their evaluation.
 One needn't have read any philosophy to evaluate real justice, and one needn't know calculus to evaluate the economic proposal.
-Regarding the latter, it barely qualifies as 'economics'; it is nothing but some straightforward thinking about how money affects the economy as a whole with a bit of some very basic math to illustrate how the proposed system would work.
+Regarding the latter, it barely qualifies as 'economics'; it is nothing but some straightforward thinking about how money affects the economy as a whole with perhaps a bit of some very basic math.

 I did earn an M.A. in economics (Atlanta University, 1988) after I had developed the first iteration of the monetary system I am proposing, to be certain of its economic validity.
 It was included in my Thesis, which was approved by a panel of economists with Ph.D.’s who took their roles as protectors of academia’s intellectual integrity most seriously.
 My Thesis also contained a “Review of the Literature” of the academic debate regarding 'distributive justice' that had been initiated by the publication of John Rawls’s book, A Theory of Justice (1971).
 I was fortunate to be in school when that debate had run its course.
 Finally, in an appendix to my Thesis, I summarized the much more scant academic debate concerning the concept of ‘neutral money’, the concept that begat the Austrian School in economics, which begat in turn the subject of monetarism.
 The notion of neutral money had particularly captured the imagination of F.A.
 Hayek.